Bluering angelfish: Biology and behavior

 Bluering angelfishes are frequently encountered in pairs.
 Similarly to other species of the genus Pomacanthus these angelfishes live in harem, as the male defends a territory and controls a few females.
 After a courtship ritual males and females release eggs and sperm.
-At the beginning of life all juveniles are females (protogynous hermaphrodites), becoming males during the development, with a complete color variation from the juvenile to adult stage.
+At the beginning of life all juveniles are females (sequential hermaphrodite), becoming males during the development, with a complete color variation from the juvenile to adult stage.
 Juveniles prefer very shallow waters with rock or dead coral substrates and short filamentous algae.
 Adults mainly feed on zooplankton, sponges, filamentous algae and tunicates.

 Systematics

 The bluering angelfish was first formally described in 1795 as Chaetodon tricolor by the German physician and naturalist Marcus Elieser Bloch (1723–1799) with the type locality given as the Indian Ocean.
 The species is placed by some authorities in the subgenus Acanthochaetodon,.
-The specific name of this species, annularis, means “ringed” which refers to the ring on the body above the gill cover.
+The specific name of this species, annularis, means "ringed" which refers to the ring on the body above the gill cover.